c3018911/UnsatOedometer/README.md

 This project presents the design for a multifunction oedometer cell, that in addition to convention incremental loading, is capable of:
 - constant rate of loading (CRL), constant rate of strain (CRS) or controlled gradient (CG)
 - suction control using the vapour equilibrium technique
-- suction control using the axis-translation technique with a high air-entry ceramic disc included in thr base pedestal
+- suction control using the axis-translation technique with a high air-entry ceramic disc included in the base pedestal

 The design is intended to be moduluar, so that with some minor modifications (i.e. different pedestal and cell wall), most parts can be reused as a triaxial apparatus.